-JANUS 2010 Models and Options
+JANUS 2020 Models and Options

-The JANUS family of 2010 readers includes these models:
+The JANUS family of 2020 readers includes these models:

-J2010 The basic reader is a combination hand-held programmable data collection computer.
-The reader has a Type I PC card drive for Type I memory cards and uses a serial port for data communications.
+J2020 The basic reader is a combination hand-held programmable data collection computer.
+The reader has a Type II PC card drive for Type I or Type II memory and expansion cards and uses a serial port for data communications.

-J2010 with 900 MHz RF Back or JG2010 with 2.4 GHz Radio This reader complements the functionality of the basic reader with an optional RF back, which allows the reader to communicate with a host computer over a radio frequency (RF) network.
+JR2020 The JR2020 complements the functionality of the basic reader with an RF interface, which allows the reader to communicate with a host computer over a radio frequency (RF) network.